AguaClara/UASB/README.md

 Emily Liu (ezl5)

-### UASB Research:

-Cara Smith (cjs354)

-Jahin Aishee (sta48)

-Rafael Heryapriadi (rh563)

 ## Semester Goals:
-In Spring 2019, UASB will be finalizing design of the UASB system and beginning fabrication of our first model.
-UASB Research will be doing benchtop tests to reduce preferential pathways, working on the influent design, and integrating the tipping bucket system worked on during Summer 2018 into the design.
-UASB Design will finish design of the UASB reactor, create a CAD model in OnShape, and begin fabrication Once fabrication is complete, the system will be implemented at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.
+In Summer 2019, the team will be fabricating six UASB reactors at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.
+Wastewater will be pumped through the reactors and the effluent water will be tested to determine the reactors' efficiencies.
+This will let UASB know what modifications should be made to the design.
+The team will also be finalizing the tipping bucket design and implement it in the UASB reactor.
+UASB will then test whether the flow of influent wastewater should be pulsed (via the use of a tipping bucket) or continuous to make the reactor more efficient and decrease preferential pathways through the sludge blanket.

 ### Spring 2019
 [UASB Design Midway Symposium Presentation](https://docs.google.com/presentation/d/1phHNcaVu1WVWTlkFx7o--oDfonqaPbjHs-bbHn1JSvk/edit?usp=sharing)